danielemanuel/bowling_challenge/README.md

 Game instructions:

-#I have my game structured in single class which has multiple functions
+#The game has multiple functions that helps the user getting the
-#that help the user getting the necessary information regarding his
+#necessary information regarding his
 #progress in the challenge

 #You can roll the bowl: